 This picture of the past is a little too pat and conceited.
 It reminds me of the stages of human development envisioned by Ken Wilber and others (see “The Limits of Ken Wilber”).
 There’s insight in these stage development models, but the details seem to reflect patterns of development within a regressive culture.
 And this regression may tend to stretch individual development along lines of partial maturation.
 Slicing and dicing these stages of delay in our maturation is insightful, but when we begin to project these developmental patterns onto older cultures, I think we’re only repeating patterns of colonial conceit.

 My inclination is to assume three fundamental stages of development, depicted in that old Zen saying – “first there is a mountain, then there is no mountain, then there is.”
 I understand this to mean, first we see the world without the lens of language, a pre-linguistic directness.
 Then language begins to form an interpretive gauze over the mental eye, which is insightful, practical, and necessary for functioning in the world.
 But the gauze also begins to obscure the “mountain”.
 It’s the elongation of this second stage that most of these stage development models are elaborating upon (insightfully, this is not a criticism, but a different angle to consider).
-Near the conclusion of this stage, post-modern insights such as “everything is language” or “there is no ‘thing’, only ‘thought’” erupt.
+At the furthest, stretched distortion of this stage, post-modern insights such as “everything is language” or “there is no ‘thing’, only ‘thought’” erupt.
 Here, reality itself begins to seem doubtful.
 A kind of derealization crisis takes place.
 They can see that there is no mountain without the idea of a “mountain”.
 But the eruption of a third stage, which is actually not so much a stage, as a gateway into a larger form of life, erupts when the post-modern insight is completed, and the insight that “everything is a story” no longer stops us from seeing the mountain again.
 Now we’re no longer blinkered by our necessary interpretations.
 We can cease interpreting the world from the outside (when interpretations are not needed), and no longer relate to the mountain like an alien visitor.
 Now we “know” the mountain, not merely as a practical idea (all the time), but as an unnamable portion of eternity, a portion of our own fathomless Being.Read More »

 I can’t understand the relationship (if any) between progress, growth and evolution.
 They’re entangled, but not equivalent.